Skip to main content

 Falls and fractures

-Erleada (apalutamide) can put you at risk for falls and bone fractures, especially if you’re an older adult.
-This can happen months or even years after you start Erleada (apalutamide).
-Your provider might monitor you more closely if you’re at higher risk for falls and fractures and might prescribe medication to help strengthen your bones.
-Tell your provider if you develop bone pain or experience more falls while taking this medication.
+Erleada (apalutamide) can raise your risk for falls and broken bones, especially if you’re an older adult.
+These problems can happen months or even years after starting the medication.
+Tell your oncologist if you develop bone pain or experience falls while taking this medication.

 Seizures

-The typical dose is 240 mg of Erleada (apalutamide) taken by mouth once a day.
+The typical dose is 240 mg taken by mouth once a day.

 What are alternatives to Erleada (apalutamide)?